cartesi/docs/docs/tutorials/generic-script/full-dapp.md

 npx hardhat deploy --network localhost
 ```

-Finally, let's hop inside Hardhat's console to play with our DApp.
+Finally, let's hop inside Hardhat's console to play with our dApp.
 Recalling that we have two named accounts in our development environment, we can instantiate our Generic Script computation with the following commands:

 ```javascript
 npx hardhat console --network localhost